-We're asking residents who live near or travel through Plymstock using the A379 specifically between Pomphlett Roundabout and Elburton Roundabout to help us take stock of recent road improvements.
+During this three-week engagement we asked residents who lived near or travel through Plymstock using the A379, specifically between Pomphlett Roundabout and Elburton Roundabout, to help us take stock of recent road improvements.

 The A379 is a main route into the city from the east and we need to strike the balance between encouraging more people to use buses, walk or cycle and making improvements to keep our traffic moving.
 Not only does sustainable travel reduce the amount of cars on the road, it is healthier and helps to improve our air quality – something all cities have to address.